pascaliske/pi-slider/README.md

 ```

 ## Usage
-You can call the following functions to control the plugin. (e.g. starting the slider through a simple click on a button)
+You can call the following functions to control the plugin. (e.g. starting the slider through a click on a button if the autopay setting is disabled)

 - start the slider: `slider.start();`
 - pause the sliders animation: `slider.pause();`